inteli-poc/inteli-demo/README.md

 ## Description

 This demo has been built to demonstrate the benefits of distributed systems to the additive-manufacturing industry within aerospace.
-It provides simple web clients that let you perform the actions of four different personas in the industry.
+It provides simple web clients that let you perform the actions of different personas in the industry.
 The demo relies on technologies built during the VITALam project.

 ## Getting started